 Tidbit of info- AAFCOs nutrient profiles for "all life stages" is the same as "growth/gestation/lactation" formulation.
 Which means there may be a few that could work for your giant breed pup, but definitley not all.
 Its safe if it clearly states safe for growing puppies expected to be more than 70 lbs at their mature adult weight

 Remember if the calcium & phosphorus listed the bag of food says min (for minimum), you must call or email manufacturer and get actual or max of each.

 It is important to keep pups lean, do not overfeed, do not feed a high caloric food, do not feed an unbalanced calcium phosphorus food; in essence, nearly all

 puppy food (not labeled large or giant breed) is not good for a newf (giant breed) pup!
 Which is why some people think adult food is better.
 The problem with that is, if you donít know what to

-look for, you can be feeding entirely too much calcium (adult food often has 2%
+look for, you can be feeding entirely too much calcium (adult food often ha

 can be a major contributing factor to Panosteitis.
-Please feed a giant large breed puppy food to your Newfoundland puppy.
+Please feed a giant large breed puppy food or all life stage that is labeled safe for puppies expected to be more than 70-lbs at maturity to your Newfoundland puppy.